What is Variable Overhead Efficiency Variance?

 Projections are based on two things: the historical and estimated employee efficiency, or labor productivity, and the capacity levels of the equipment, with depreciation being accounted for.

-There is an inherent risk of arriving at a variance that does not represent the actual performance of an entity due to a margin of error.
-The error can be a direct result of an incorrect estimation or record of the standard number of labor hours.
-Therefore, the validity of the underlying standard, or lack thereof, must be accounted for in the investigation of the variable overhead efficiency variance.
+There is an inherent risk of arriving at a variance that does not represent an entity’s actual performance due to a margin of error.
+The error can directly result from an incorrect estimation or record of the standard number of labor hours.
+Therefore, the validity of the underlying standard, or lack thereof, must be accounted for in investigating the variable overhead efficiency variance.

-Assume that the cost accounting staff of Company X has calculated that the production staff of the company must work 10,000 hours per month.
+Assume that the cost accounting staff of Company X has calculated that the company’s production staff works 10,000 hours per month.
 The company also incurs a cost of $100,000 per month as its variable overhead costs.
 The information given is largely based on historical and projected labor patterns.

 A few months later, Company X decided to install a new materials handling system.
 It is supposed to have a significant impact on production efficiency.
 The overall efficiency improves, and the total hours worked during the month drops to 9,000 from the previous 10,000.
 In this case, the variable overhead efficiency variance is as follows: